isabelxklee/react-lecture/README.md

 #### 4. Send down this helper method as props AGAIN to `TeamMember.jsx`.
 * Inside the helper method for deleting a team member in `TeamMember.jsx`, invoke this helper method from props.
 Pass in the deleted team member's id as an argument.

+## App preview
-#### Once you're done with all these deliverables, here's what your app shoud look like!
+Once you're done with all these deliverables, here's what your app shoud look like!
 ![screenshot of react app](https://i.imgur.com/nBHT3Rj.png)

 <a name="new-app"/>